Was Jesus crucified on Wednesday or Friday?

 For even more evidence that the commonly accepted chronology is correct, one must really understand the principle of type and antitype.
 The sequence of days to be observed for Passover was set down in scripture as the “type”.
 This sequence was symbolic of what was to come when the crucifixion of the Lamb of God actually took place, which is the “antitype.”
 So the type and antitype must match precisely:

-- 14 Nisan, Slaying of Passover lamb. the Lord’s Passover is the type of the crucifixion day.
+- 14 Nisan, Slaying of Passover lamb.
+The Lord’s Passover is the type of the crucifixion day.

 - 15 Nisan, 1st day of Unleavened Bread, is the second day.